aneopsy/EvoCoin/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running

-First step, install all dependencies, use:
+First of all, install all dependencies, use:

 ``` sh
 # Run npm to install all module